nicotsou/nicotsou.com/content/blog/windows-anniversary/index.md

 ![Back in 90's sexism wasn’t really a topic.
 You can confirm that if you watch any Hollywood films from that era.
 At least we were not wearing meat to go to the [MTV Awards](https://en.wikipedia.org/wiki/Meat_dress_of_Lady_Gaga).](images/windows-bosd-tshirt.png)
 _Back in 90's sexism wasn’t really a topic.
 You can confirm that if you watch any Hollywood films from that era.
 At least we were not wearing meat to go to the [MTV Awards](https://en.wikipedia.org/wiki/Meat_dress_of_Lady_Gaga)._

-The Web is starting to becoming a thing.
+The Web is starting to become a thing.
 Of course, Internet connections were so slow that you'd have to wait half an hour to download a music track.
 Windows 95 taught us how to surf [the Internet](https://www.youtube.com/watch?v=iDbyYGrswtg&t=24s) by double-clicking on the blue "e" icon.
 Yes, this was the year Internet Explorer was released.
 An application that will shape the web industry.
 The world would never be the same again.

 [Where](https://en.wikipedia.org/wiki/Where_do_you_want_to_go_today%3F) do you want to go today?